hoylen/windowcapture/README.md

 ### Does not work with Google Chrome

-Workaround: use the utility to resize the window, and then manually capture the window: using ⌘-Shift-4, then press the space key and select the window.
+Workaround: use the program to resize the window, and then manually capture the window: using ⌘-Shift-4, then press the space key and select the window.